AnselmC/double-descent/README.md

 TODO
 ## Contributing

-If you would like to this venture (by adding new models, datasets, etc.) please feel free to create a pull request.
+If you would like to contribute to this venture (by adding new models, datasets, etc.) please feel free to create a pull request.